scottmotion/WP-Signups-Cron/README.md

 ## Description

-Enable a cron event that will remove active and/or pending signups from the database.
+Enable a cron event that will remove active and/or pending user signups from the database.

 ## Features